queenbiscuit311/SwitchRPCUpdated/README.md

 ### Why a fork?

 This fork of the original SwitchRPC was made because it was seemingly abandoned in 2020, leaving only a very small and outdated list of supported titles.
 The supported title list for the original project was also hosted remotely on the developer's server, making it impossible to update it manually.
 I would normally be way out of my depth programming something like this from scratch, but fortunately the codebase for SwitchRPC is very small and easy to understand, so I was able to create a fork without much issue.
-After figuring out how the app worked and how to modify the title list, I decided to make this fork so that the app could be more useful by adding more titles.
+After figuring out how the app worked and how to modify the title list, I decided to make this fork so that the app could be made more useful by adding more titles.

 ### Screenshots: